An Inertial Newton Algorithm for Deep Learning: Towards Convergence Rates for INNA

 where $\zeta,\zeta_i$ are real polynomial functions.
 A function is called semi-algebraic if its graph is semi-algebraic.

-We will prove that the continuous time system \eqref{eq::contdinClarke} is actually a quasi-gradient dynamic, and that we can characterize the convergence rate to critical points.
+We will characterize the convergence rate of the solutions of the continuous-time system \eqref{eq::contdinClarke} to critical points.
 Let us first introduce an essential mechanism to obtain such convergence rates: the Kurdyka-{\L}ojasiewicz (KL) property.